DeWarexd/DeWare-Webhook-Spammer/README.md

-# ⚠️ DeWare Webhook spammer
+# ⚠️ DeWare Webhook Spammer

 a simple python code that spams messages to discord webhook.